 I am a thirty-something* book-loving social marketing professional, who also dabbles in writing, video games, and Ping-Pong.
-I live in Denver with my lovely girlfriend and her irrational monster of a dog.
+I live in Colorado.
+There are bears here.

 As the site grows you can expect to find personal entries, reviews, and essays about all manner of entertainment.
 Except for painting, because I know nothing about that.
 You can write about painting yourself on your own blog.
 Leave me alone.